bartoszkwiatek/kwiaciu/README.md

 # Thank you for taking your time to come here!

-My name is Bartosz Kwiatek, I've decided to become a front end developer some time ago and currently I am looking for first job on that position.
+My name is Bartosz Kwiatek, I've decided to become a front end developer some time ago and currently I am looking for first job.

 For now, my preferred solution is React.
-It felt more comfortable for me as a beginner, and I spent more time with it.
-Lately I am focusing more on Angular, since I want to learn both at similar level before decide which way to go.
+Probably beacuse it felt more comfortable for me as a beginner and I spent more time with it.
+But lately I am focusing more on Angular, since I want to learn both at similar level before deciding which way to go.

 <!--
 **kwiaciu/kwiaciu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.